MikeDominic92/ZeroTrust-IAM-Analyzer/claudedocs/analysis/09-roadmap.md

 ## Conclusion

 This roadmap provides a **comprehensive, phase-based development plan** for the ZeroTrust IAM Analyzer spanning 6-12 months from early-stage scaffolding to production-ready platform.
-The roadmap prioritizes delivering an Azure-only MVP in 6-10 weeks to validate the core value proposition before expanding to multi-cloud support and advanced features.
+The roadmap prioritizes delivering an GCP-only MVP in 6-10 weeks to validate the core value proposition before expanding to multi-cloud support and advanced features.

 **Key Success Factors**:
 1. **Iterative Development**: Deliver value incrementally with regular releases